TV Tropes Needs Your Help

 - Nice to the Waiter: He's very fond of his new Sexy Secretary, Root, and treats her well since he doesn't know her true identity and thinks she's just a very competent assistant.

-- Non Action Man Behind The Man: He has yet to pick up a gun or even get into a physical fight.
+- Non Action Man Behind The Man: He never picks up a gun or even gets into a physical fight.
 That said, he isn't adverse to tense situations and remains ice cool.

 - No Name Given: His name has yet to be spoken on screen.
 He was credited as "Pennsylvania Two" in the press release for "No Good Deed," but the press releases for all episodes since have credited him as "Special Counsel".